skillpub/collaboration/docs/features.md

 ### Input requests redirection to Chat App

 All input requests in your script will be satisfied from Chat App.
-In the example bellow we request time interval to average ISS speed.
+In the example bellow we request time interval to average International Space Station speed.

 Example - *skills/iss.py*